RSEAA/RSEAA.github.io/suggested_schedule.md

 - We can finalise the opening presentation, including the slide deck and the survey

 ## 1 week
-- We can close registrations and send out final email about what to expect
+- We can close registrations and send out final email about what to expect.